Voyager program: Spacecraft design

 The diagram shows the high-gain antenna (HGA) with a 3.7 m diameter dish attached to the hollow decagonal electronics container.
 There is also a spherical tank that contains the hydrazine monopropellant fuel.

 The Voyager Golden Record is attached to one of the bus sides.
 The angled square panel to the right is the optical calibration target and excess heat radiator.
 The three radioisotope thermoelectric generators (RTGs) are mounted end-to-end on the lower boom.

 The scan platform comprises: the Infrared Interferometer Spectrometer (IRIS) (largest camera at top right); the Ultraviolet Spectrometer (UVS) just above the IRIS; the two Imaging Science Subsystem (ISS) vidicon cameras to the left of the UVS; and the Photopolarimeter System (PPS) under the ISS.

 Only five investigation teams are still supported, though data is collected for two additional instruments.

 The Flight Data Subsystem (FDS) and a single eight-track digital tape recorder (DTR) provide the data handling functions.

 The FDS configures each instrument and controls instrument operations.
 It also collects engineering and science data and formats the data for transmission.
-The DTR is used to record high-rate Plasma Wave Subsystem (PWS) data.
-The data are played back every six months.
+The DTR is used to record high-rate Plasma Wave Subsystem (PWS) data, which is played back every six months.

 The Imaging Science Subsystem made up of a wide-angle and a narrow-angle camera is a modified version of the slow scan vidicon camera designs that were used in the earlier Mariner flights.
 The Imaging Science Subsystem consists of two television-type cameras, each with eight filters in a commandable filter wheel mounted in front of the vidicons.
 One has a low resolution 200 mm focal length wide-angle lens with an aperture of f/3 (the wide-angle camera), while the other uses a higher resolution 1500 mm narrow-angle f/8.5 lens (the narrow-angle camera).

+Three spacecraft were built, Voyager 1 (VGR 77-1), Voyager 2 (VGR 77-3), and test spare model (VGR 77-2).